 –Parker J. Palmer, The Heart of Education: A Call to Renewal, Jossey-Bass, San Francisco, 2010, p.
 39.

 Teaching is serious business.
 We have wonderfully bright and talented students … They have almost unlimited potential.
 For most, this is their one shot at college; they deserve nothing less than an excellent education, an academic experience that challenges them to excel from their first day to their last.
 Faculty members have a responsibility to the world to coax the very best from their students because they will certainly become the next generation of leaders.
 Where they go from here, what they accomplish, how they impact the world, depends in large part on how much we are able to push and nurture their development.
 I want every student to leave my class at the end of the semester saying, “I didn’t know that I could work so hard, and I didn’t realize that I could learn so much.”
 Anything less is unacceptable.

-–Joe Ben Hoyle, University of Richmond, Essay, Richmond Alumni Magazine, 2005
+–Joe Ben Hoyle, University of Richmond, Vantage Point, Richmond Alumni Magazine, Fall 2005, p.
+48

 For many academics, “stylish academic writing” is at best an oxymoron and at worst a risky business.
 Why, they ask, should we accessorize our research with gratuitous stylistic flourishes?
 Doesn’t overt attention to style signal intellectual shallowness, a privileging of form over content?
 And won’t colleagues reject as unserious any academic writing that deliberately seeks to engage and entertain, rather than merely to inform, its readers?
 In this book, I argue that elegant ideas deserve elegant expression; that intellectual creativity thrives best in an atmosphere of experimentation rather than conformity; and that, even within the constraints of disciplinary norms, most academic enjoy a far wider range of stylistic choices than they realize.